Eid al-Fitr: Tunisia

 Tunisia celebrates Eid for three days (with preparations starting several days earlier), two of which are national holidays.
-Special Sweets and biscuits, including Baklava and several kinds of "ka'ak", marzipan, cookies are made or buy to give to friends and relatives on the day. kids receive gifts from parents and elderly relatives, usually money or even toys.
+Special Sweets and biscuits, including Baklava and several kinds of "ka'ak", marzipan, cookies are made or bought to give to friends and relatives on the day. kids receive gifts from parents and elderly relatives, usually money or even toys.
 They also invite close friends and relatives for the Eid dinner.
 After Eid dinner people love to sing and dance.